jeromeberg/jeromeberg/README.md

 ## Hi, I'm Jerome 👋

-Student at 42 Paris.
-I write C, C++, TypeScript and enjoy building things for ESP32.
+Computer science student at 42 Paris, building things with C, C++, and TypeScript.
+Mostly into full-stack web development and embedded, but curious about pretty much everything.
+I like understanding how things work and using code to solve real problems.

 ## Skills